Incredibly Cool Events Ltd

 In the event a team or routine withdraws after submitting entry, the following protocol applies regarding refunds and changes:

 - Teams withdrawing from the event PRIOR to the “Early” registration deadline: Eligible for 75% refund or the option to transfer 100% of the funds to another ICE event in the current season.

-- Teams withdrawing from the event PRIOR to the “On-Time” registration deadline: Eligible for 50% refund or the option to transfer 100% of the funds to another ICE event in the current season.
+- Teams withdrawing from the event PRIOR to the “On-Time” registration deadline: Eligible for 50% refund or the option to transfer 100% of the funds to another available ICE event in the current season.
 Balances cannot be carried into the next season.

 - No refunds will be issued once the “On-Time” deadline has passed.
 No exceptions.
 Outstanding balances (if any) still apply and withdraw from an event does not void your invoice liability.
 Penalties will apply for overdue payments, even if you opt not to attend.

 - No refunds or transfers for individual members who withdraw.
 Athlete substitutions in the event of injury or illness are free but must be declared in writing via email to email@example.com before the event.
 Substitutions must be made within the rules of the division entered, for example, the substitute must be of the correct age for the division.
 It is not always possible for the running order to be amended at late notice as the result of making a substitution.

 - Spectator tickets are non-refundable upon purchase but are transferable to others attending the same event.
 Please plan accordingly.
 Tickets must not be sold or passed on to strangers as all buyers must be part of a programme for dance school for safeguarding purposes.

 - Requests for refunds or transfers of fees, per policy above, must be in writing and received by ICE by the deadline to firstname.lastname@example.org.
 The timestamp of the email is the method of measurement.
 Refunds are processed 2-4 business weeks after the events.